 I always try to stop off at Derryclare Lough.
 Surrounding the beautiful Pine island and with the twelve Bens mountains in the background, this is quintessential Connemara.
 Every time I visit it’s different, depending on the conditions, yet it’s always breathtaking.
 It also doesn’t take much time out of your itinerary as you can just pull in off the main road.
 That’s right, there’s not even any walking involved to get to this beautiful spot!

 If you are in the mood for a bit of a workout then head to Connemara National Park.
-The Diamond Hill loop walk provides stunning views over the surrounding countryside and out over Clew Bay.
+The Diamond Hill loop walk provides stunning views over the surrounding countryside and to Ballinakill Bay and the Atlantic coast.
 You can choose a shorter or longer loop walk depending on your preference and itinerary.
 Both provide you with stunning views but get right up the top of Diamond Hill for stunning panoramic views of the area.

 Derrigimlagh Discovery Point